letstalk-avii/dataforge-commerce-platform/README.md

 ## 1️⃣ Source Data

-The project uses a **PostgreSQL-compatible operational database** hosted through the Agentic DB / Ghost environment.
+The project uses a **Agentic DB-hosted PostgreSQL database** hosted through the Agentic DB / Ghost environment.

-The source schema is created using the project's DDL script:
+The source schema is created using the project's DDL script:a

 ```text
 ddl/